Menu

 Ornate door

-Study Significant Issues Surrounding the Population With a Minor in Chicanx and Latinx Studies
+Study Significant Issues Surrounding the Chicanx and Latinx Population

 Whether you want to create a deeper connection with your own culture, or you’re planning a career where you’ll work with Chicanx and Latinx communities, this minor will equip you with valuable knowledge.